BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 #### What about the rest of the file?

 The rest of the sections in the timeline file are either things that likely should be kept consistent, don't seem to affect much in the game when changed, or don't seem to contain information in most of the files I've seen.
-I'll be experimenting more with them, though!
+I'll be experimenting more with them, !
 But you likely won't need to worry about them much for most of your own dialogue mods.

 …And, with that, we're ready to move on!
 Check the Effect Components tab to continue with the tutorial.